jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 #### zombiepig - <time datetime="2008-10-30 12:38:07">30 Oct, 2008</time>

 Something that\'s always frustrated me with my ps3 playing back music from my mediatomb share is the massive gap it puts between songs.
-I\'m really interested to know if this is a problem with the ps3 software, or something in mediatomb that\'s causing it.
+I'm really interested to know if this is a problem with the ps3 software, or something in mediatomb that's causing it.

 ---
 #### ethana2 - <time datetime="2008-10-30 13:18:12">30 Oct, 2008</time>